 During the puppy raising period, Guide Dogs WA provides everything required, including food, equipment, veterinary care and obedience classes.

-This helps the puppies grow into healthy, well-behaved and well-socialised dogs and provides a core foundation for the later training stages of the Guide Dog program.
+This helps the puppies grow into healthy, well-behaved and well-socialised dogs and provides a core foundation for the later training stages of the Guide, Autism Assistance or Therapy Dog programs.

 “Being a Puppy Raiser is a lot of fun and brings you into contact with some lovely people.
 You have the joy of watching and helping a little pup develop into a respected Guide Dog, and the pleasure of knowing that you have helped to make a difference in the life of a person with vision impairment.” – Jan, Puppy Raiser of Bailey.

 How does Puppy Raising work?

 - Puppies are placed in a home at approximately 8-10 weeks of age and stay until they move on to their formal training at around 16-18 months.

 - Volunteers are expected to attend periodic training and obedience classes with Guide Dogs WA trainers in central Perth.